 The great news is that the ease of communication and low cost of marketing in the Social Media world, and the low barriers to entry will enable new entrepreneurs to become the powerhouse of this new revolution – to seriously compete with global giant corporations on equal terms.

 So the great news for you and I is – it’s not too late to join the internet revolution.
 Because its still only just getting started, the best is yet to come and we can all take part in ways that were inconceivable in the past.
-The domination of giant corporations are numbered.
+The days of domination by giant corporations are numbered.

 So get off the shelf and onto the boat, the best is yet to come.
 The full impact of this revolution will not unfold for many more years.